weiwenhao/website/docs/digging-deeper/error-handling.md

 ---
-title: Error handling
+title: Error Handling
 sidebar_position: 20
 ---

-In programming languages, error handling is a broad and complex concept that involves dealing with both handled and unhandled errors, expected and unexpected errors, and more.
+In programming languages, error handling is a broad and complex concept that involves dealing with handled and unhandled errors, expected and unexpected errors, and more.

-But do we need to constantly be concerned about errors with every function call?
-Actually, we don't. **We should only focus on the errors that we can handle**.
-For errors that cannot be handled or unexpected errors, there is no need to intercept or handle them.
-Instead, we should propagate them further up the call chain until we encounter a caller that can handle such errors.
+But do we need to constantly worry about errors every time we make a function call?
+Not really. **We should only concern ourselves with errors that we can handle**.
+For errors that we cannot handle or that are unexpected, there is no need to intercept or process them.
+Instead, we should continue propagating them up the call chain until we encounter a caller that can handle such errors.

 ```nature
 fn call(): int {